Guthius/mirage-nova/README.md

 ### Install Go

 Ensure that [Go](https://golang.org/dl/) is installed on your system.
-The minimum requirement of Go is 1.23.
+The minimum required version of Go is 1.23.

 You can verify the installation by running:
 ```bash